cmacias88/color-of-a-genre-app/README.md

 #### Create a Playlist Genre Visualization

 # Prerequisites
-A Client ID and Client Secret is needed to gain access to the Internet Game Database.
-To create an account, follow the directions in https://api-docs.igdb.com/#about.
+A Client ID and Client Secret is needed to gain access to the Spotify Web API and by extension, the spotipy python library.
+To create an account, follow the directions in https://developer.spotify.com/documentation/general/guides/authorization/.

 Once an account is created, move on to set-up.

 # Setup

-Create a secrets.sh file containing:
+Create a secrets.sh file containing the following:

 ```

 export CLIENT_ID="your CLIENT ID"
 export CLIENT_SECRET="your CLIENT SECRET"

 ```

-Start a virtual environment
+Start a virtual environment.

 ```